 WHAT WE DO

-Cville Immigrant Freedom Fund (CIFF) is a non-profit organization that works with families in paying for a legal representation and ICE bond.
-CIFF also posts bond on behalf of those we support because, if a detainee's family member is not a U.S. citizens or legal permanent resident, they are prohibited from posting their loved one's bond.
+Cville Immigrant Freedom Fund (CIFF) is a non-profit organization that works with families in paying for legal representation and ICE bond.
+CIFF also posts bond on behalf of those we support because, if a detainee's family member is not a U.S. citizen or legal permanent resident, they are prohibited from posting their loved one's bond.